molsonkiko/sf_crime_2022/README.md

 - Excel spreadsheet with pivot tables.
 Possibly Power BI report if people can use that.

+## [1.0.0] - 2022-02-26 07:44

+### Added

+- Added data on street robberies, and ranked according to whether the case was dismissed and the defendant served time in county jail or state prison.

+### Changed

+- Now all of the "output files" are Excel workbooks.
+- Removed unneeded columns from police report output data.

 ## [0.1.0] - 2022-02-25

 ### Added